USC formally names Shane Beamer as the Gamecocks' new head coach: 'Perfect fit'

 Muschamp went 28-30 in Columbia, losing 13 of his final 19 games and going 2-5 in 2020.
 Mike Bobo, a former Colorado State head coach brought in to run the offense this season, failed to win any of the three games while he was the interim head coach.

 Firing Muschamp midseason was meant to give the Gamecocks a chance to name a new coach quickly after the final game.
-University leaders were able to interview multiple candidates in the last few weeks of the season.

-As the 36th coach in program history, Beamer will have some tough history to overcome.
+University leaders were able to interview multiple candidates in the last few weeks of the season before choosing Beamer as the 36th coach in program history.

-The Gamecocks have won one conference championship in 127 seasons, one division title in 29 years in the SEC and have posted four seasons of 10 or more wins.
+Beamer has already gotten started organizing his staff.
+Defensive coordinator Travaris Robinson, an assistant for five years under Muschamp, will not be retained.

 David Cloninger contributed to this report.